 ConstellationsTonight

-Draco the Dragon, and a former pole star
+Draco the Dragon and Thuban, a former pole star

-Draco: Antique etching of curling, writhing snake-like dragon with scattered stars.
+Draco: Antique etching of curling, writhing snake-like dragon with scattered stars in black on white.

 Johannes Hevelius drew the constellation Draco the Dragon in Uranographia, his celestial catalog, in 1690.
-He plotted the sky in reverse, as if seen from above, facing down towards the earth.
+He plotted the sky in reverse, as if seen from above, facing down toward Earth.
 Note the circle around the Dragon and the star where the Dragon’s Tail intersects the circle.
 That star is Thuban, a former pole star.
-Image via Wikimedia Commons.
+Image via Wikimedia Commons (public domain).

 Draco and its famous star Thuban

 So our modern-day Polaris wasn’t always our north pole star.
 It was once an ordinary star in the northern sky, called Phoenice.
-A star in Draco, called Thuban, was the pole star when the Egyptians built the pyramids some 5,000 years ago.
+And a star in Draco, called Thuban, was the pole star when the Egyptians built the pyramids some 5,000 years ago.

 Star chart with large circle centered on north celestial pole, with years marked around it.

 The 26,000-year precession cycle causes the north celestial pole to move counterclockwise relative to the background stars.
 Whichever star is closest to the north celestial pole is called the North Star.
-From Wikipedia.
+Image via Wikimedia Commons (CC BY-SA 2.5).

 Draco winds between the Big and Little Dippers

-The Big Dipper can help guide you to Draco and its star Thuban.
-Just remember … the entire Dragon requires a dark sky to be seen.
+Luckily, the Big Dipper can help guide you to Draco and its star Thuban.
+Just remember … the entire Dragon requires a dark sky to see.
 You’ll find the Big Dipper high in the north on June evenings.
 The two outer stars in the Dipper’s bowl point to our modern-day Polaris, the North Star, which marks the end of the Little Dipper’s handle.

 The Little Dipper is relatively faint.
 If you can find both Dippers, then your sky is probably pretty dark.
 And you’ll need that dark sky to see Draco.
 You’ll have to let your eyes and imagination drift a bit to see the entire winding shape of the Dragon in the northern heavens.

-See how Draco winds between the Big and Little Dippers on the chart below?
+See how the tail of Draco winds between the Big and Little Dippers on the chart below?

 If you can find the Big and Little Dippers, you can find the constellation Draco the Dragon.
 The star Thuban lies between the Dippers.